The mantra reduce, reuse, recycle has been an effective phrase for years now.

 Hire an expert

-If you are contemplating a remodeling project, ask the builders and designers you are working with if they would be willing to source wood and other supplies from repurposed sources.
-Other designers, like Jennifer Schweikert, will "redecorate" your home by moving and revamping the possessions you already have.
+If you are contemplating a remodeling project, ask the builders and designers you are working with if they would be willing to work with repurposed wood and other supplies.
+For a fresh look without buying new furniture, some designers will “redecorate” your home by moving and revamping the possessions you already have.

 Fab fashion finds

 A remodeling project can be a bit daunting, but you can find fashion throughout your entire home.
 When thinking about ways to revamp your closet, thrift and vintage stores are always a good first stop.
-There are now also designers such as Zachary's Smile who work with reclaimed fabric.
+There are now also fashion brands that work with upcycled materials .

 Schedule a consult with contractors